fbpx

 It doesn’t have to be this way.

-With nearly two decades of experience supporting separated parents in collaborative co-parenting, I know that separation does not have to be a barrier to creating and sustaining a healthy co-parenting relationship – because I’ve repeatedly guided co-parents to that outcome.
+With two decades of experience supporting separated parents in collaborative co-parenting, I know that separation does not have to be a barrier to creating and sustaining a healthy co-parenting relationship – because I’ve repeatedly guided co-parents to that outcome.

 Now is your time to move forward with confidence.
 You can set, hold and enjoy healthy boundaries with your co-parent – collaborating when you need to and having freedom from each other when you don’t.